smallDazza/T1A3_Terminal_Application/README.md

 3. Os package.
 4. Math package.
 5. Datetime package.
+6. Prettytable package.
-6. Colorama package.
+7. Colorama package.
-7. The costpackage & importing the following functions and their uses:
+8. The costpackage folder & importing the following functions and their uses:
  - send_code & rece_code from the postcode_entry.py file :
     - postcode_entry.py also imports post_zone from the postal_zones.py file = this uses the user postcodes entered to find & return a zone number the postcode belongs to.
     - send_code & rece_code functions handle if the postcodes entered by user are not valid.
 If so, asks the user to re-enter another postcode.
 Continues until a valid postcode entered.
 Then returns both valid postcode and zone number it belongs to, as a list format.